yegor256/blog/_posts/2019/dec/2019-12-31-talented-programmers.md

   caption: Goodfellas (1990) by Martin Scorsese
 ---

-Talented programmers---who are they?
 I'm not talking about those who are famous, well-paid, or the authors of big and popular products.
 They are not necessarily talented, even though their _results_ are outstanding.
 Talent is something some of us have as God's gift.